kristopalka/kristopalka/README.md

-⚡ I’m currently working on Scrabble Solver.
-Mayby i will finally win this game 🤔
+I’m currently working on Scrabble Solver.
+Mayby i will win this game eventually 🤔